vrchatapi/vrchatapi-python/docs/EconomyApi.md

 Get Balance Earnings

-Gets the balance of a user from earnings
+Return the user's balance from earnings.

 ### Example